John-zzh/pyscf_TDDFT_ris/README.md

 (2) Software package Amespv1.1dev has already built-in TDDFT-ris, see [Amesp](https://amesp.xyz/)

 ## Theory
-In the context of ab initio linear response TDDFT, we have introduced the TDDFT-ris model [1,2].
-This is model achieved by two steps:
+In the context of ab initio linear response TDDFT, we have introduced the TDDFT-ris method [1,2].
+This is method achieved by two steps:
 - approximate the two-electron integrals using resolution-of-the-identity technique (**RI**) with only one **$s$** type orbital per atom
 - disable the exchange-correlation kernel.